 There are many approaches to answering such objections.
 Before we consider a quite unique and rather unexpected approach to this which we find in Scripture, let’s approach the issue from a purely historical examination.

 Jesus died on the cross.
 This needs to be established because some argue that Jesus didn’t actually experience physical death on the cross.
 They suggest that He passed out, then later woke up in the tomb and walked out.
 They suppose that after all the torture and physical suffering He went through, He awoke from His stupor, unwrapped Himself from the burial wrappings, rolled away the stone, and left.

 Not likely!
 But for those looking for a rational explanation, they’ll even hold on to the irrational rather than accept the miraculous.
 The physical suffering Jesus endured left Him in a physical condition of injury and trauma that was inescapable.
 His suffering began in the Garden of Gethsemane, where His sweat became like drops of blood, a detail recorded by the physician Luke in Luke 22:44.
 Jesus endured a medical condition known as hematidrosis, in which tiny capillaries in the sweat glands rupture, causing the skin to be extremely fragile and sensitive to the touch.
 This condition is rare but has been known to occur when a person is suffering under extreme amounts of stress.

-After such an ordeal, can you imagine Jesus having the strength to loosen Himself from under a hundred pounds of burial spices (verse 39), unwrap Himself from the linen strips that tightly bound Him (verse 40), and roll away the stone that sealed His tomb (20:1)?
+After such an ordeal, can you imagine Jesus having the strength to loosen Himself from under a hundred pounds of burial spices (verse 39), unwrap Himself from the linen strips that tightly bound Him (verse 40), and roll away the stone that sealed His tomb (John 20)?
 Neither can we.